MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/what-are-emergency-locations-addresses-and-call-routing.md

 - If a dynamic location from either the LIS or client is not acquired, then a static one will be sent if it is configured on the user.   **ADD WHEN SUPPORTED.**

-### Dynamic emergency calling
+### Dynamic emergency calling for Direct Routing

 Teams clients for Direct Routing users can acquire a dynamic emergency address, which can be used to dynamically route calls based upon the location of the caller.
 For more information, see [Configure dynamic emergency calling](configure-dynamic-emergency-calling.md).

-### Emergency call routing
+### Emergency call routing for Direct Routing

 The emergency call routing policy references an online PSTN usage, which must have the appropriate Direct Routing configuration to properly route the emergency calls to the appropriate PSTN gateway(s).
 In particular, you must ensure that there is an OnlineVoiceRoute for the emergency dial string.
 For more information, see [Configure Direct Routing](direct-routing-configure.md).

 **(Note: Teams clients no longer prepend the "+" sign in front of emergency numbers; that is, +911.
-Consequently, Teams emergency calls will no longer be sending a "+" preceding the number; that is, 911.
+Consequently, Teams emergency calls will no longer be sending a "+" preceding the 911 number.
 Be sure your voice route patterns reflect this change.)**

 The ability to dynamically route emergency calls for Direct Routing users varies depending on the emergency calling network within a given country.
 There are two solutions available: